 Power BI stands out for the variety of impressive visualisations and subsequent dashboards that can be created.
 The interactivity of the visualisations allows you to easily drill down and track business progress, all in real-time.
 This is because Power BI links directly to a Sage 200c SQL database, allowing dashboards to pull through real-time data.
 There are lots of other cloud-based and on-premise database options that Power BI links to.

 The key to building an insightful Power BI dashboard is understanding how to best model data within the system.
-This is probably the trickiest aspect of the software, which uses a formula system which has a similar feel to Excel, called Data Analysis Expressions (DAX), which is actually very different.
+This is probably the trickiest aspect of the software, which uses a formula system that has a similar feel to Excel, called Data Analysis Expressions (DAX), which is actually very different.
 Therefore, some knowledge of DAX is certainly an advantage prior to using the software.
 This would help you to understand how to transform and model data within the system, which in turn will enable you to create more powerful reports.

 We’ve looked at just a few of the reporting tool options that are available to use with Sage 200c.
 It can be difficult to know exactly which reporting tool to go for.
 At ITAS, we take the time to understand your business needs to help steer you towards the right reporting tools, that will provide you with those critical insights.
 If you would like any information on how we can help you enhance your business analysis, please contact a member of our friendly team today.